I think you’ll agree with me when I say:

 The Changing View in Search Results

 When the search engine results pages were just a list of websites ordered according to their relevancy to a query, it was clear why website owners would do anything they could to gain the top spot.

 The higher up the ranks, the more clicks you got.

 According to this study by Erez Barak at Optify, in 2011 the top ranking website would receive as much as 37% of total clicks.

-Even as recent as 2014, Eric Petrescu reported in his research that top-ranking sites (where no featured snippets are displayed) generate more than double the number of clicks compared to second placed websites.
+Even as recent as 2020, Sistrix reported in their research that top-ranking sites (where no featured snippets are displayed) generate more than double the number of clicks compared to second-placed websites.